carlhuxley/Job-Search-Web-Scraper/README.md

 # Job-Search-Web-Scraper
-How to scrape Job Details from the CWjobs.com website and export to a CSV file.
+How to daily scrape Job Details from the CWjobs.co.uk and export to a CSV file.